grey-software/org/faq/README.md

 ### Join our community

-We host an active community on Discord, where we community.grey.software You can join as an apprentice on a project, where you get to work as a software engineer, designer, or product owner under a mentor.
+We host an active community on Discord, where we community.grey.software.

+You can also join as an apprentice on a project, where you get to collaborate with a mentor as a software engineer, designer, or product.

 ## Is Grey Software only for Software Engineers?